Step One – Send RTR All Unofficial Transcripts

 Step Four – The Scholarship Application (optional)

-Step Five – Last Day to Test is March 30th
+Step Five – Last Day to Test is April 30th for Spring Candidates

 - Continue to register/and or submit score reports to RTR and VCU.
 March 30th is the last day to test for Cohort 8.